2022 Partners in the Park Honored by Parks Board

-The Partners in the Park program was created in 2009 to provide financial support for a respective County park, trail, or nature center.
-Since 2009, this program has generated approximately $240,000 in funding which is used exclusively for El Paso County Parks; to preserve open space, sustain park amenities, and ensure ongoing sustainability for a specific park.
+The Partners in the Park program was created in 2009 to provide financial support for a respective County park, trail, open space, events center, or nature center.
+Since 2009, this program has generated approximately $437,500 in funding which is used exclusively for El Paso County Parks; to preserve open spaces, trails, sustain park amenities, and to ensure ongoing sustainability for a specific park.

 If you or your company would be interested in supporting the ongoing operations and maintenance of a favorite park, trail, open space, or nature center or just want to learn more about the Partners in the Park program, please contact Dana Nordstrom, at (719) 499-1335 or email@example.com.